KrishnaRaheja/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-Mortgage calculator currently with 4 versions.
-Each is an iteration of the past one making it better (faster, cleaner, less lines, efficent).
+Mortgage calculator currently with 6 versions.
+Each is an iteration of the previous with improvements.
 Please report any bugs.